Albert Kesselring: Trial

 The planned major trial for the campaign of reprisals never took place, but a series of smaller trials were held instead in Padua between April and June 1947 for SS-Brigadeführer Willy Tensfeld, Navy Kapitänleutnant Waldemar Krumhaar, the 26th Panzer Division's Generalleutnant Eduard Crasemann, and SS-Gruppenführer Max Simon of the 16th SS Panzergrenadier Division Reichsführer-SS.
 Tensfeld was acquitted; Crasemann was sentenced to 10 years; and Simon was sentenced to death, but his sentence was commuted.
 Simon's trial was the last held in Italy by the British.
 By 1949, British military tribunals had sentenced 230 Germans to death and another 447 to custodial sentences.

 The only trial of German generals held by U.S. military tribunals in Italy was that of General der Infanterie Anton Dostler, the commander of the LXXV Army Corps, and Generalleutnant Kurt Mälzer.
 Dostler stood trial in October 1945 for the execution of the 15 members of the US 2677th Special Reconnaissance Battalion during Operation Ginny.
 He was found guilty and shot on 1 December 1945.
 Mälzer stood trial in September 1946 for parading U.S. POWs through the streets of Rome in an abusive manner.
 Mälzer was found guilty and sentenced to 10 years in prison, although he was later transferred to British custody.

 Several officers, all below the rank of general, including Kappler, were transferred to the Italian courts for trial.
-These applied very different legal standards from the British—ones which were often more favourable to the defendants.
+These applied very different legal standards from those in Britain, which were often more favourable to defendants.
 Although senior Wehrmacht commanders repeatedly attempted to shift blame for atrocities onto the SS, the most senior SS commanders in Italy, Wolff and Heinrich Himmler's personal representative in Italy, SS-Standartenführer Eugen Dollmann, escaped prosecution.
 In 1964, after Dulles had retired as head of the US Central Intelligence Agency, Wolff was convicted of genocide by a German court.
 He was released in 1969.